EURO 2020: Who has qualified? Who can still qualify?

 • Russia: qualified

-• Scotland: can no longer qualify via European Qualifiers, will be in play-offs
+• Scotland: can no longer qualify via European Qualifiers group stage; will be in play-offs as UEFA Nations League Group C1 winner

 Group J